Omicron: Mild or severe impact on economy?

 "I don't see yet the necessity for massive funds to the economy," Poitiers said.

-The United States and Europe are instead investing in structural programmes, such as President Joe Biden’s $1.75 trillion “Build Back Better” social and climate spending plan.—AFP
+The United States and Europe are instead investing in structural programmes, such as President Joe Biden's $1.75 trillion "Build Back Better" social and climate spending plan.

 Comments